indigo-iam/iam-website/content/en/docs/reference/configuration/jwk/_index.md

 ```

 - Firstly, new JWK should be added to the keystore using the file in the `IAM_KEY_STORE_LOCATION`.
-  But the `IAM_JWK_DEFAULT_KEY` should still be left as the key id of the old key.
+  The `IAM_JWK_DEFAULT_KEY` should still be left as the key id of the old key.
 This way all the
   clients can cache the new public key.
 Before the next step, waiting as long as the agreed policy for
   key caching for the infrastructure would be enough to make sure every client cached the new
   key.

   So new keystore in the example would be:

   ```json
   {
     "keys": [